gohugoio/hugo/content/templates/single-page-templates.md

 9. <span class="na">`/themes/mytheme/layouts/posts/single.html`</span>
 10. <span class="na">`/themes/mytheme/layouts/_default/single.html`</span>

 Notice the term `UNSPECIFIED` rather than `UNDEFINED`.
-If you don't tell Hugo the specific type and layout, it makes inferences based on sane defaults. `my-first-post.md` does not specify a content `type` in its front matter.
-Therefore, Hugo assumes the content `type` and `section` (i.e. `posts`, which is defined by file location) are one in the same.
-The `layout` also is not specified in the front matter.
-Hugo assumes that `my-first-post.md`, which is of type `page` and a *single* piece of content, should default to the next occurrence of a `single.html` template in the lookup.
+If you don't tell Hugo the specific type and layout, it makes assumptions based on sane defaults. `my-first-post.md` does not specify a content `type` in its front matter.
+Therefore, Hugo assumes the content `type` and `section` (i.e. `posts`, which is defined by file location) are one in the same. ([Read more on sections][section].)

+`my-first-post.md` also does not specify a `layout` in its front matter.
+Therefore, Hugo assumes that `my-first-post.md`, which is of type `page` and a *single* piece of content, should default to the next occurrence of a `single.html` template in the lookup (#4).

 ### `my-second-post.md`